Amazon has their own streaming device, the Fire TV Stick. I’m totally non-tech, but here’s my best attempt at understanding how the Fire TV Stick:

 NOTE: You do have to have internet in order for any of this to work.

-Can Fire TV Stick replace cable TV?
+Can Fire TV Stick replace cable or satellite TV?
 Hmmm… That’s a hard one.
 I am a TV fan.
 People who say “Netflix replaced our cable and we haven’t looked back!” clearly didn’t watch much TV when they had cable.

 If you enjoy your shows and don’t want to wait for the off-chance that Netflix will pick them up next decade, you need Hulu Plus.
 You can get a FREE two-week trial if you sign-up through this link (that’s my personal referral link).
 Feel free to ditch it if you don’t love it.